Izabella Miko: Early life

 Miko was born Izabella Anna Mikołajczak in Łódź, Poland, the daughter of actors Grażyna Dyląg and Aleksander Mikołajczak.
 She grew up in Warsaw, where she studied to be a ballerina at the Chopin Music School.
 An American choreographer invited her to study in New York City on a scholarship with the School of American Ballet, and she later enrolled at the Lee Strasberg Institute to study acting.
-After sustaining a back injury, Miko left New York City and returned to Poland.
+She later recalled this experience by saying: "I came from Poland to America to study ballet in New York.
+I got a scholarship when I was 15 and ended up in New York by myself.
+No money, no English, no parents.
+So it was very tough.
+Those three years were really, really hard, but they were worth it."
+After sustaining knee and ankle injuries, Miko briefly left New York City and returned to Poland.

 Career

-In the late 1990s, Miko returned to the United States and landed her first major film role in Coyote Ugly in 2000.
+At the age of 18, Miko returned to the United States and landed her first major film role as Cammie in Coyote Ugly (2000).
+Coyote Ugly was a box office success, grossing over $113 million worldwide, and became a cult classic over the years.
+Her character Cammie works as a bartender at Coyote Ugly and becomes friends with a new employee Violet, played by Piper Perabo.
+In 2024, Miko told LATV: "Coyote Ugly changed my life completely.
+I was so hungry, I used to go to meetings just to get food and I had crazy little jobs."

 This was followed with a lead role in the 2001 vampire horror film The Forsaken, playing a young woman infected by a vampiric virus.
-In 2005, Miko appeared in a multi-episode story arc on the HBO series Deadwood; the same year, she appeared in the music video for "Mr. Brightside" by The Killers (she again collaborated with the band for the video of their 2012 single "Miss Atomic Bomb", breaking her foot during filming).
-In 2006, she had a lead role in Save the Last Dance 2, replacing Julia Stiles from the original film.
+In 2005, Miko appeared in a multi-episode story arc on the HBO series Deadwood; the same year, she appeared in the music video for "Mr. Brightside" by The Killers (she again collaborated with the band for the video of their 2012 single "Miss Atomic Bomb").
+Miko portrayed a circus trapeze artist, Alice in the drama film Bye Bye Blackbird (2005), where she combined her background as a dancer with new skills in trapeze and tightrope walking.
+She was nominated for Best Young Character Actress at the 2008 Undine Awards for her role in Bye Bye Blackbird.
+She had a lead role as Sara Johnson in the dance film Save the Last Dance 2 (2006), replacing Julia Stiles from the original film.